keen/explorer/README.md

 **Run Unit Tests**
 * Run `npm run test` to run all the tests.
 Currently there are only unit tests.

-**Run In Browser Mocha Unit Tests**
-This isn't normally required, but if you need to, you can run the tests in the browser.

-* Run a server on another port, we use [http-server](https://www.npmjs.org/package/http-server) on port `8082`
-* See the mocha unit test suite run on `http://localhost:8082/test/unit/`

 ### FAQ

 **Is this open source Keen Explorer different than the one on keen.io?**